netsuite-upload-org/netsuite-upload/README.md

 - Create a new Script Deployment for this Script.
 Note the URL.
 - Edit your workspace or user settings in VS Code (see Settings section below) and set the RESTlet URL.

-#### Special Notes Regarding the RESTlet
+### Special Notice Regarding the RESTlet

 - Future versions of this VS Code Extension may require that you upgrade the RESTlet file in NetSuite.
 Take note if the extension receives an update, and read the Changelog.
 - If you have an old version of the RESTlet in your Production NetSuite instance, and a new version in a SandBox NetSuite instance, be warned.
 A SandBox refresh might overwrite the SandBox RESTlet with the older version from Production.

+## VS Code Setup

+### Install the VS Code Extension

+The extension can be installed from the VS Code Extensions Marketplace within VS Code.

+The Marketplace URL is https://marketplace.visualstudio.com/items?itemName=nsupload-org.netsuite-upload

-### VSCode Project Setup
+### VSCode - Open Folder

-Please pay attention to the instructions about choosing the folder to open in VS Code.
+**Very Important Fact** - Your VS Code project **MUST MUST MUST** be rooted at a folder that maps or corresponds to NetSuite's "SuiteScripts" file cabinet folder.
+This extension assumes the working root is equivalent to the remote "SuiteScripts" folder.

-- In VS Code, open the folder that corresponds to your local copy of the **SuiteScripts** folder in VSCode.
-The VS Code project root folder MUST be the same as the root of your SuiteScripts folder in NetSuite.
+In VS Code, open the folder that corresponds to your local copy of the **SuiteScripts** folder in VSCode.
+That folder may not be named "SuiteScripts", but it should be the folder that _corresponds_ to SuiteScripts in the NetSuite file cabiner.

+### VS Code Extension Settings

-- You can store the necessary settings either in your global user settings for all VS Code projects, or in a project-specific Workspace settings file that can be created or found beneath `.vscode\settings.json`.
+You may manage settings for this extension either in your global user settings for all VS Code projects, or in a project-specific Workspace settings file that can be created or found beneath `.vscode\settings.json`.

-- Configure the settings as outlined below.
+Keep reading for required settings relating to authentication and more.

-### Authentication
+## Authentication Setup

 This extension can authenticate to NetSuite and access the RESTlet script using either NLAuth authorization or OAuth 1.0 authorization.

-#### Authentication Option 1: NLAuth Authorization
+### Authentication Option 1: NLAuth Authorization

 Place the following in either Workspace settings or general User settings: